Dev-m8/Tennis-Kata/README.md

-# Tennis-Kata
-Sample Go challenge
+Sample coding challenges in Golang